 At RVS Solicitors, we provide expert legal guidance to those going through a divorce or the dissolution of a civil partnership, in a manner that supports their emotional needs and those of their children.
 We have developed a strong reputation for achieving a fair financial settlement for many high-net-worth clients, often without the need to enter a courtroom.

-Seeking a financial settlement following separation can be fraught with anguish and animosity, however, we have seen on many occasions that the best agreements are made when both parties are as considerate as possible of each other’s needs.
+We have seen on many occasions that the best agreements are made when both parties are as considerate as possible of each other’s needs.
 As members of Resolution, a group of 6,500 family solicitors nationwide, we believe that mediation and round-table negotiation provide the best long-lasting outcome for families.
 Achieving agreement on the division of financial assets following separation through peaceful methods means that both parties can, for the sake of the children, maintain a respectful ongoing relationship.
 The financial agreement is also more likely to remain in place and honoured over the long-term.

 While we support non-confrontational approaches to bringing about agreements following a divorce or dissolution, sometimes a court order is necessary to bring the matter to a conclusion.
 It is important to understand that the courts handle the separation of finances entirely separately from the actual divorce or dissolution proceedings.
 If your financial settlement does need to go to court, we will provide you with a robust legal representation that faithfully represents your needs, and that of your children.
 The service we offer to our clients is always tailored to their needs.